TL;DR

 4. Review, Review, Review Your protection needs are not static.
 You should review your cover every few years or after a major life event:

 Navigating these choices can be complex.
-This is where independent advice is invaluable.
-At WeCovr, our specialists help parents quantify their needs, compare features and prices from all major UK insurers, and ensure critical steps like writing policies in trust are not overlooked.
+This is where regulated advice is invaluable.
+WeCovr specialists or broker partners can help parents quantify their needs, compare features and prices from all major UK insurers, and help support critical steps like writing policies in trust are not overlooked.

 Modern insurance policies are more than just a cheque in a crisis.
 Insurers now bundle in a host of value-added services, available from the day your policy starts, designed to support your family's health and wellbeing.